Florida Partition Action: How to force the sale of your co-owned property - Florida Real Estate Lawyers Talk About the Market - Rabideau Klein

 While it’s always better for co-owners to work through differences out of court, once any party decides take legal action, it’s always best to discuss your particular situation with an experienced, board-certified Florida real estate lawyer before pursuing a partition action.
 While the right lawyer will be your strongest ally throughout any litigation, he may also be able to help you avoid the court process by negotiating a buyout or a sale to a third party without filing a partition action.

 Contact Florida Bar Board-Certified Attorneys David E. Klein, Esq. and Guy Rabideau at Rabideauklein.com.
-They have the expertise and experience you need to ensure that your interests are protected throughout your real estate transactions in the Town of Palm Beach, across the Palm Beaches and throughout Florida.
+They have the expertise and experience you need to ensure that your interests are protected throughout your real estate transactions across the Palm Beaches and throughout Florida.
 Contact Rabideau Klein today to discuss the legal implications of your Florida property transactions.